 Acupuncture is effective for IBS

-Studies are now finding that Acupuncture is effective for Irritable Bowel Syndrome, or IBS, an increasingly common digestive complaint.
+Studies are now finding that Acupuncture is effective for IBS, or Irritable Bowel Syndrome, an increasingly common digestive complaint.
 People with IBS suffer from abdominal distention, pain, cramping and bloating gas, along with diarrhea, painful constipation, or both alternating.
 They may also experience a number of other gastrointestinal symptoms.
 People often feel worse when under physical or emotional stress, or before or during the menstrual period.
 Depression related to IBS is not uncommon.

 A patient speaks: